What Is Depression?

 Explore our therapy cost page to find the right session format for you.

 If you are struggling with depression, please know that you are not alone.
-There is help available, and you don’t have to go through this alone.
+Help is available, and you don’t have to go through this alone.
 Please reach out to a therapist or counselor today.
 You can also find more information about depression therapy in West Palm Beach by contacting our office.